tmtxt/tmtxt.github.com/_drafts/2019-10-13-i-just-set-up-my-new-home-network-with-tenda-nova-mesh.md

 The Wifi router that I'm using is an old Apple Airport from 2011, which seems not enough to break through these wall layers.
 I usually have problem with low Wifi signal on my PC, which makes playing CS:GO much frustrating.
-I usually get killed by the delay because I cannot see clearly the movement of the enemies, they move like teleporting :LOL:
+I usually get killed by the delay because I cannot see clearly the movement of the enemies, they move like teleporting :LOL: I also don't want to set up any wire from the living room to my bedroom, which would makes my apartment become ugly!
+I want a tidy place.

 ![Apartment](/files/2019-10-13-i-just-set-up-my-new-home-network-with-tenda-nova-mesh/airport.jpg)